hpk0304/Food-demand/README.md

 ## Targets
 Two main targets in the project include

 a.
-Figure out the feature importance to focus on solving some key components with a goal to understand the customer demand, increase the sevice and the sales
+Figure out the feature importance to support the partner focus on some key features

 b.
 Do forecast for the next 10 weeks